 After the issue of the Instruction No 96 (supra), the CBDT has issued two more Circulars on the subject of stay of demands namely Circular No 530 dated March 6, 1989, and Circular No 589 dated.
 January 16, 1991.
 The stipulations of these circulars are: –

 Circular No 530

 This Circular provides that the AO may exercise his discretion u/s 220(6) and treat the assessee as not being in default in regard to demand payable in the following circumstances: –

 (a) The demand in dispute has arisen because the AO has adopted an interpretation of law on which there are conflicting decisions from the High Courts or the jurisdictional High Court has adopted an interpretation, which has not been accepted by the I-T department.

 (b) The demand in dispute relates to issues that have been decided in favour of the assessee in the past.

 In respect of cases, which are not covered by (a) and (b), the AO has been advised to take into account all the relevant factors and communicate his decision to the assessee by a speaking order.
 It was said in this circular that while exercising discretion under this provision, the financial capacity of the assessee to pay the demand would not be relevant.

 Circular No.589 was also issued afterwards clarifying contents of circular No 530.

-Conclusion: It should be kept in mind that there is no default deemed to have occoured until disposal of stay petition therefore no penalty is imposable without disposal of stay petition.
+It should be kept in mind that there is no default deemed to have occurred until disposal of stay petition therefore no penalty is imposable without disposal of stay petition.
 Demand remains automatically stayed during the period stay application is pending before AO.

 Stay petitions u/s 220(6) should not be dealt with in mechanical manner but the discretionary power to grant stay should be exercised judicialy and reasonably and a speaking order should be passed while disposing off the stay petitions.